Created by Lester Powell

-The 1952 BBC serial The Hidden Motive related the exploits of "DOC" JOB, an eccentric insurance investigator looking into the possibly fraudulent death claim of a legendary Shakespearean actor who died in her bath.
-Suspicion soon falls on her husband, an extremely successful and wealthy actor, who took out the £10,000 policy only six months before her death.
+The 1952 BBC radio serial The Hidden Motive related the exploits of “DOC” JOB, an eccentric insurance investigator and bibliophile looking into the possibly fraudulent death claim of a legendary Shakespearean actor, Sir Henry Sloan, whose wife died in her bath.
+Suspicion soon falls on the extremely wealthy thespian, who just happened to have taken out a £10,000 life insurance policy on her only six months before her death.

-Supposedly, Doc (played by Tommy Duggan, an Irish-born actor) speaks with a Canadian accent as he works the case from his book strewn sick-bed, while chomping away on raw onions in an attempt to fight off a bout of influenza, and dispatching his hapless young assistant, Robert Damer, to do his legwork.
+Supposedly, Doc (played by Tommy Duggan, an Irish-born actor who specialized, we are told, in Transatlantic, Irish and Jewish roles) speaks with a Canadian accent as he works the case from his sick-bed, while chomping away on raw onions in an attempt to fight off a bout of influenza, while dispatching his hapless young assistant, Robert Damer, to do most of the legwork.

 Before becoming a writer for radio and television, Lester Powell was a draughtsman, poultry farmer, and journalist.
 He also created The Inch Man, a short-lived 1951-52 BBC series about Stephen Inch, a house dick working in a busy London hotel, but is probably best known for creating the popular BBC radio P.I.
 Philip Odell.